 Pastry shell needs to be pre-baked in this case, because our lemon custard will me cooked separately over double boiler.
 Making pâté sucrée is way faster while using electric mixer.
 But you can also prepare it by hand, which requires more energy.
 It is important to let the pastry dough rest the time indicated to allow it to relax and soften.
 This will prevent it from cracking when it is rolled out and from shrinking as it bakes.

-Make the sweet pastry dough by hand
+Sweet pastry dough made by hand

 - Sift the flour onto working surface.
 Sprinkle with salt and add room temperature butter.
 Rub the flour and butter together in between the palms of your hands until the texture of the Pâté Sucrée is as fine crumbs and the butter is well incorporated.
 Mix the sugar together and add this to the flour mixture along with the ground almonds.
 Make a nest in the center of the mixture and pour an egg into it.
 Using your fingertips, mix the ingredients together to form a soft dough.
 Wrap in plastic wrap and refrigerate for minimum of 2 hours.